 Tag Archives: Silly Synodality

 History will not soon forget the stand which two latter day Maccabees took in defense of Holy Mother Church!
-Hank Igitur speculates on how history will remember the commando raid which shook the pagans of the Amazon Synod to their core…
+Hank Igitur and Mr. Dogma speculate on how history will remember the commando raid which shook the pagans of the Amazon Synod to their core…

 Hank Igitur and his associate Hermann Utic discuss the first encouraging news we’ve had from this disastrous Synod on the Amazon.